 - Don’t Forget About Sound and Aroma

-How to Design a Zen Massage Therapy Room
+Designing a Zen Massage Therapy Room in 5 Steps!

-Designing a peaceful massage room for your clients is all about simplicity.
+Designing a peaceful massage therapy room for your clients is all about simplicity.
 So, if you’re wondering where to start, start with the basics.

 Step 1: Start with the Basics

-While the size of massage rooms vary, there are a few things to keep in mind when setting up your space.
+No matter the size of the massage room, there are a few things to keep in mind when setting up.

 - Entrance: Your client’s experience begins at the entrance.
 Your front door sets the tone for their visit.
 Depending on your style, this could mean indoor plants or a light-hearted sign to welcome clients.